philipwindeyer/dotfiles/linux-mint/README.md

   - [ ] Cmd+Tilda shortcut to cycle between common app windows
   - [ ] Figure out how to map Cmd+Shift+F3 to show or hide desktop
   - [ ] Add 2 finger swipe from right of trackpad shortcut to open notification centre
-- [ ] Figure out how to automate pinning applets to the taskbar